tillbaum/pytiba/README.md

 ### Sheets from Excel:
 Lets you easily create RevitSheetViews from an Excel worksheet table Parameters SheetNr, SheetName, IssueDate, Author, manual_Scale are set on the SheetView.
-If Sheet exist, only the parameters get updated.
+If Sheet already exist in Project, only the parameters get updated.
 ### Levels from Excel:
 Creates Levels from an Excel worksheet table.
 (https://youtu.be/rT_3vCVz4dU)
 ### Section Tools
+ - Create Section parallel to lines (Model- or Detaillines), (Select Detail/Modellines, run tool)
+ - Arrange Viewports on SheetView, (Select Viewports on Sheet you want to arrange, run tool)
-This toolset lets you create Sections parallel to a line and orthogonal to a line.
+ - create section orthogonal to line (with GUI) (not yet implemented) This toolset lets you create Sections parallel to a line and orthogonal to a line.
 When more than one line is selected you can create a developed view of walls.
 Lets you automatically place the views in the right order on a sheet view (there is also a tool on the pyrevit tab for that purpose).
 ### Schedule csv-Export
 Exports selected Schedules to csv-files with on click and also creates a Excel file.
 (Under developement)